-JSON response bodies may consist of objects and arrays.
+JSON response bodies are made up of objects and arrays:

 {